Creating Value for Colombia

 Gran Tierra has designed its employment and procurement procedures to maximize the opportunities for local and regional communities to capture the economic benefits associated with GTE project activities.
 This includes the local content in goods and services purchased directly by the project, as well as in those purchased indirectly by a project’s contractors.

-Since 2010 Gran Tierra and Ecopetrol have been running a program called Finding Leaders, Generating Development in the Middle Magdalena Valley (MMV) to stimulate and support entrepreneurship in 13 communities that are close to GTE’s operations.
+Since 2010, Gran Tierra and Ecopetrol have been running a program called Finding Leaders, Generating Development in the Middle Magdalena Valley (MMV) and Putumayo to stimulate and support entrepreneurship in communities near GTE’s operations.
 The program was instituted to help support women who were not able to access energy-related job opportunities in the area as they were mostly given to men.
 As a result, over the years many of the program participants have been women.
-The program is a public/private partnership with SENA (Servicio Nacional de Aprendizaje), a government initiative to develop education in Colombia and promote employment, which provides technical training and seed money when necessary.
+The program is a public/private partnership with SENA (Servicio Nacional de Aprendizaje), a national governmental institution that is part of the Colombian Ministry of Labor to develop education in Colombia and promote employment, which provides technical training and seed money when necessary.
 It provides support and advice to help participants develop and implement business ideas and is available to help with any needed adjustments along the way.
 In MMV, many of the ideas revolve around community development and are aimed at generating income.
 Recent ideas have included making bricks, chicken farming, yucca farming, opening an internet café and ice cream making.
 About 250 people have gone through the training in Morison, a town of 600, close to GTE’s MMV operations.

 A shoe group in Morison called Calzado Unimor (Unimor Shoe Wear) has made hundreds of pairs of shoes after setting up the business through this program.